The One with... the falling satellite.

 - Get a Hold of Yourself, Man!: Alan does this off-screen to the terrified O'Shea.
 We later see O'Shea with a huge black eye, but he is nonetheless thankful that Alan did it.

 - Jerk with a Heart of Gold: O'Shea is probably the biggest jerk International Rescue ever had the honor to save.
 He clearly cares for the engineer, Loman, though, and shows gratitude towards International Rescue once he's returned to Earth.

 - No New Fashions in the Future: Apparently, rock music is the latest thing in 2066.

-- One-Note Cook: Honey Crunch Crispies are apparently the only form of breakfast on board the KLA satellite.
+- One-Note Cook: Honey Crunch Crispies (a sponsor of KLA broadcasts) are apparently the only form of breakfast on board the KLA satellite.

-- Sadistic Choice: Brains and Virgil face one; save the oil refinary at the price of (apparently) blowing up Rick O'Shea in the process, or allow the satellite to crash on the refinary.
+- Sadistic Choice: Brains and Virgil face one; save the oil refinery at the price of (apparently) blowing up Rick O'Shea in the process, or allow the satellite to crash on the refinery.
 They attempt to Take a Third Option by having Thunderbird 2 steer the satellite off course and make it land safely in the desert, but this fails.

 - Vitriolic Best Buds: O'Shea and his engineer have this dynamic.